6 Myths About SOPs Every Entrepreneur Should Know

 It will feel like oversimplifying because it is.
 But once people master the simple version, they can “graduate” so to speak, to learning more of the nuance, the exceptions to the rule.
 This is the part that takes place on the job, over time.2.
 You should document from Day 1

-There’s such a thing as putting systems and processes in too early.
+But there’s such a thing as putting systems and processes in too early.
 That looks like too little openness to change when the stage of the business actually calls for more sales, more trying things out, more chaos before committing to how things get done.

 The truth is, you don’t need to document until you need to document.
 And when it’s time, you’ll do it just like you eat an elephant—one bite at a time and it will never end.
 The documentation simply becomes a living, breathing part of your business, one that reflects how the company is growing and changing.